dart-lang/dartdoc/README.md

   * **linkTo**:  For other packages depending on this one, if this map is defined those packages will use the settings here to control how hyperlinks to the package are generated.
     This will override the default for packages hosted on pub.dartlang.org.
-    * url:  A string indicating the base URL for documentation of this package.
+    * **url**:  A string indicating the base URL for documentation of this package.
+Ordinarily you do not need to set this in the package: consider --link-to-hosted and --link-to-sdks instead of this option if you need to build your own website with dartdoc.

       The following strings will be substituted in to complete the URL:
+      * `%b%`: The branch as indicated by text in the version.
+2.0.0-dev.3 is branch "dev".
+        No branch is considered to be "stable".
       * `%n%`: The name of this package, as defined in pubspec.yaml.
       * `%v%`: The version of this package as defined in pubspec.yaml.